rightpeach/jk/README.md

    **-Loading data**

-   The trainning data and supervised data were came from openFoam, and loaded before simulation.
+   The trainning data and supervised data are obtained from openFoam that need to be loaded before simulation.

     # Loading data from openfoam
     path = './examples/cylinder/2D_unsteady/datasets/'